ophirpeleg/export_xlf/README.md

 # Excel to XLIFF Converter Tool

 This tool is designed to streamline translation activities, making it easier to convert between XLIFF and Excel formats.
-It supports handling multiple XLIFF files, automating feedback workflows, and creating deployment packages for Tabs and Labels in Salesforce.
+It supports handling multiple XLIFF files, automating feedback workflows, comparing translation files, and creating deployment packages for Tabs and Labels in Salesforce.

 ## Purpose

 The primary purpose of this tool is to support translation workflows by providing easy conversions between XLIFF and Excel formats.
 It helps in:

 - Converting XLIFF files to Excel for easier data handling.
 - Converting Excel files back to XLIFF, ready for re-import into translation systems.
 - Automating feedback workflows for translations.
+- Comparing old and new XLIFF files to identify changes.
 - Creating structured deployment packages for Tabs and Labels translations.

 ## Features & Buttons